Clement Attlee: Member of Parliament

-Deputy Leader
+Deputy Labour Leader

-The 1931 general election held later that year was a disaster for the Labour Party, which lost over 200 seats, returning only 52 MPs to Parliament.
+The general election held in October 1931 proved disastrous for the Labour Party, which lost over 200 seats, returning only 52 MPs to Parliament.
 The vast majority of the party's senior figures, including the Leader Arthur Henderson, lost their seats.
 Attlee, however, narrowly retained his Limehouse seat, with his majority being slashed from 7,288 to just 551.
 He was one of only three Labour MPs who had experience of government to retain their seats, along with George Lansbury and Stafford Cripps.
-Accordingly, Lansbury was elected Leader unopposed with Attlee as his deputy.
+Accordingly, Lansbury was elected Leader unopposed, with Attlee as his deputy.

-Most of the remaining Labour MPs after 1931 were elderly trade union officials who could not contribute much to debates, Lansbury was in his 70s, and Stafford Cripps another main figure of the Labour front bench who had entered Parliament in 1931, was inexperienced.
-As one of the most capable and experienced of the remaining Labour MPs, Attlee therefore shouldered a lot of the burden of providing an opposition to the National Government in the years 1931–35, during this time he had to extend his knowledge of subjects which he had not studied in any depth before, such as finance and foreign affairs in order to provide an effective opposition to the government.
+Most of the remaining Labour MPs after 1931 were elderly trade-union officials who could not contribute much to debates; Lansbury was in his 70s, and Stafford Cripps – another main figure of the Labour front-bench who had entered Parliament in January 1931 – lacked parliamentary experience.
+As one of the most capable and experienced of the remaining Labour MPs, Attlee therefore shouldered a lot of the burden of providing an opposition to the National Government in the years 1931 to 1935; during this time he had to extend his knowledge of subjects which he had not studied in any depth before (such as finance and foreign affairs) in order to provide an effective opposition to the government.